 If you’ve journeyed to Pemberton for pinot or hunted for truffles in Manjimup, you’ve been to a little patch of Western Australian paradise known as the southern forests.
-However, there’s no need to reserve the southern forests for a cold weather escape; it’s perfect for a summer trip and there are heaps of new openings and experiences to try out.
+But beyond the truffles, there's plenty more to aosk up in this little slice of WA.

 From mountain bike trails to whiskey bars, adult sized playgrounds to foodie heaven, you’ll find your dream break down south.
 Read on for our top picks to visit, including the best new spots and some of the most unexpected experiences.

 The Best Places For Wine Tasting In Pemberton And Manjimup